The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 From the Speed Download home page: "Often your download speeds are far from your theoretical maximums.
 Sometimes this is because the Internet is generally clogged up, or because your ISP is overloaded.
 But sometimes it's because the server you are connecting to is only giving a certain amount of bandwidth to each client.
 Speed Download tries to get round this by using up to 32 simultaneous connections."
 Speed Download requires any Mac with Mac OS 10.4.11 or higher.

-Version 5 adds significant new features and speed increases; here are some highlights:
+Version 5 added significant new features and speed increases; here are some highlights:

 • New: Completely redesigned and fully customizable interface